 The ends or tips are the oldest part of our locks, so it’s no surprise they need the most protection.
 Sealing is a way of trying to protect this very delicate part of our hair, the aim being to lock in moisture post wash.
 This can be done by applying oils and creams to slow the water evaporation process, which is where L.O.C and L.C.O – two of the most popular methods – come in.

-Sounds fantastically magical doesn’t it?
-Alas, it’s word used within the natural hair community to describe the period of change from relaxed or chemically-altered hair to natural hair.
+Sounds fantastically magical, doesn’t it?
+Alas, it’s a word used within the natural hair community to describe the period of change from relaxed or chemically-altered hair to natural hair.
 Other options include going for the big chop and rocking a super cool teeny, weenie afro.